sekretess/business-app/README.md

 - License

 ## Overview
-This Spring Boot application provides a secure backend to send, store and retrieve encrypted messages for business workflows.
+This Spring Boot application provides a secure backend to send encrypted messages for business workflows.
 It exposes a REST API to encrypt messages for recipients and to decrypt messages when permitted.
-The project uses Java and Maven.
+The project uses Spring Boot and Maven.

 ## Features
-- RESTful API for sending and retrieving messages
+- RESTful API for sending messages
-- Message encryption using configurable algorithms (symmetric and/or asymmetric)
-- Secure key management configuration
+  <- Secure key management configuration
-- Persistence via a simple repository (JPA)
+>- Persistence via a simple repository (JPA)
 - Unit and integration test setup
 - Ready for containerized deployment